-- Measure J Citizens’ Bond Oversight Committee Bylaws
+Here is a link to the Measure J Citizens’ Bond Oversight Committee Application.

 Public committee meetings are held four times a year and community members are encouraged to attend.
 Members of the committee actively review and report on the voter approved bond funds, and advise the public that bond funds are being spend on projects in accordance with the approved bond language.

 Meetings are held from 6:00 p.m. to 6:30 p.m.
 Refer to the meeting schedule below for locations.